filtercodes/CodeGPT.nvim/README.md

 # CodeGPT.nvim

-CodeGPT is a plugin for neovim that provides commands to interact with ChatGPT.
-The focus is around code related usages.
-So code completion, refactorings, generating docs, etc.
+CodeGPT.nvim is a plugin for neovim that provides commands to interact with LLMs.
+The focus is around code related usages: code completion, refactorings, generating docs, etc.

 ## Installation

-* Set environment variable `OPENAI_API_KEY` to your [openai api key](https://platform.openai.com/account/api-keys).
+* Set environment variable for your prefered API key e.g. `OPENAI_API_KEY` [openai api key](https://platform.openai.com/account/api-keys).
 * The plugins 'plenary' and 'nui' are also required.
-* OpenAI's tokenizer [tiktoken](https://github.com/openai/tiktoken) is recommended for accurate token count estimate.
+* Optional: OpenAI's tokenizer [tiktoken](https://github.com/openai/tiktoken) is recommended for accurate token count estimate if using OpenAI LLM provider.

 Installing with packer.